ApeWorX/silverback/docs/userguides/development.md

 However, by default an app has no configured event handlers, so it won't be very useful.
 This is where adding event handlers is useful via the `app.on_` method.
+This method lets us specify which event will trigger the execution of our handler as well as which handler to execute.

 ## New Block Events